Astros, A’s clear benches, empty seats; Oak wins 9th in row

 OAKLAND, Calif.
+(AP) — The Oakland Athletics and Houston Astros apparently were tired of playing nice.

-(AP) — Benches cleared and even the stands emptied during Oakland’s 7-2 victory over the Astros on Sunday, tempers flaring at last between the AL West rivals months after Houston’s sign-stealing scandal was brought to light by Oakland pitcher Mike Fiers.
+So following two quiet games at the Coliseum, true feelings seemed to come out and tempers flared Sunday, months after Houston’s sign-stealing scandal was brought to light by Oakland pitcher Mike Fiers.

+Things got so angry the benches cleared — and the stands emptied, too, during Oakland’s 7-2 victory over the AL West rival Astros.

-The Athletics’ ninth straight win was far overshadowed by what erupted in the seventh inning at the Coliseum.
+The Athletics’ ninth straight win was far overshadowed by what erupted in the seventh inning.

-Oakland’s Ramon Laureano got hit by a pitch — for the third time in the three-game series — this one by Humberto Castellanos with one out in the seventh.
-Laureano began exchanging words with animated Astros hitting coach Alex Cintron, then left first base, threw down his batting helmet and began sprinting toward him.
+Oakland’s Ramon Laureano got hit by a pitch — for the third time in the three-game series — this one by Humberto Castellanos with one out in the seventh, and pointed at the pitcher.

+Laureano then began exchanging words with animated Astros hitting coach Álex Cintrón, left first base, threw down his batting helmet and began charging toward him in the first base dugout.

-Astros catcher Dustin Garneau tackled Laureano before the A’s outfielder reached Cintron, and a wild scene ensued.
+Astros catcher Dustin Garneau left the bench to tackle Laureano before the A’s outfielder reached Cintrón, and a wild scene ensued.

+“I was just trying to stop the situation before punches were really thrown and stuff got out of hand,” Garneau said.
+“That’s really what my whole goal was for that incident.”

 Players rushed out of both dugouts to join the fray.
-A’s and Astros players who were sitting in the seats, observing COVID-19 social-distancing protocols, also rushed onto the field.
+Players who were sitting in the seats, observing COVID-19 social-distancing protocols, also rushed onto the field.
+Several Astros streamed out from their tunnel area.

 Laureano was ejected by plate ump Ted Barrett, and the umpiring crew could easily be heard yelling at the players to “get back to the dugout!” through a ballpark with no fans.